What's it like to live in Seoul Capital Area?

 - Seoul Capital Area vs Beijing

-- Seoul Capital Area vs Greater Cairo
+- Seoul Capital Area vs Chengdu

 Nearby & similar cities